Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 The emerald-shadow blade of Sword of Feast and Famine offers its attached creature +2/+2 and protection from green and black.
 Then, when they inflict combat damage to a player, that player is forced to discard and you untap all lands you control, an awesome trick up your sleeve to keep your options available.

 Ancient Tomb scores two colorless mana each turn, generating double the resources of a basic land, and it enters untapped and ready to harvest.
 However, each time you tap it, it deals two damage to you.
 Again, lifedrain drawbacks just aren't as harmful with the engorged starting life of EDH, and you'll only suffer the damage whenever you access Tomb's power (not automatically at your upkeep, like other units we'll soon see).

 6. Emrakul, the Aeons Torn

-The king of the mighty eldrazi clan, Emrakul, the Aeons Torn has become illegal in more formats as players (and Wizards of the Coast) realize its awesome powers.
-Sure, it costs 15 mana, but that just means a player needs a free-creature effect to field it or to stockpile mana with cards like Omnath.
+The king of the mighty eldrazi clan, Emrakul costs 15 mana, but that just means a player needs a free-creature effect to field or a mana stockpile with cards like Omnath.

 First, Emrakul can't be countered, so blue can't stop it.
 Then, if you actually cast it (and didn't gimmick it to the field), it gives you an entire extra turn.
-Finally, it has protection from every color, flying, and a whopping annihilator 6, easily making Emrakul the strongest Magic creature yet.
+Finally, it has protection from all colored spells, flying, and a whopping annihilator 6, easily making Emrakul the strongest Magic creature yet.